Édouard Mendy: 2022-23 season

+Al Ahli

+Mendy signed for Saudi Pro League club Al Ahli on 28 June 2023 on a three-year contract, for a fee reported in the British media to be around £16 million.
+In the final match held in Jeddah on 3 May 2025, he became a member of the squad that won the first-ever AFC Champions League Elite title at the 2024–25 season, following a victory against the Japanese representative, Kawasaki Frontale at the final.
+Mendy was also the best goalkeeper in the competition.

 International career

-Mendy was born to a Senegalese mother and a Bissau-Guinean father in France.
-In November 2016, he was called up by Guinea-Bissau to play friendly matches against Portuguese clubs Belenenses and Estoril.
-At the time, his father was very ill and was about to pass away, leading Mendy to honour him playing for the Bissau-Guinean national team.
+In November 2016, Mendy was called up by Guinea-Bissau to play friendly matches against Portuguese clubs Belenenses and Estoril.
+At the time, his father was very ill and was about to pass away, leading Mendy to honour him playing for the Guinea-Bissau national team.
 Shortly after, he was shortlisted by Guinea-Bissau to play the 2017 Africa Cup of Nations for them, but he ultimately rejected the call and pledged his future to Senegal.

 Mendy made his debut for Senegal in a 1–0 win over Equatorial Guinea on 18 November 2018.
 Mendy went on to become Senegal's first choice goalkeeper leading up to the 2019 Africa Cup of Nations.
 He started in both Senegal's opening two group stage matches, a 2–0 win over Tanzania and a 1–0 defeat to Algeria.
 However, he was injured during the warmups before Senegal's final group stage match against Kenya, and was forced to withdraw from the squad with a broken finger as Senegal would go on to lose in the final 1–0 to Algeria.

 In January 2022, Mendy was included in Senegal's squad for the 2021 Africa Cup of Nations in Cameroon.
 In his first game at the competition, on 10 January against Zimbabwe, he kept a clean sheet in a 1–0 win for Senegal.
 After the group stages, Mendy helped his nation to progress into the final.

-At the final on 6 February, against Egypt at Olembe Stadium, following a goaless draw after extra-time, Mendy saved a spot kick from Mohanad Lasheen and another hit the post during the penalty shootout to win the tournament for Senegal for the first time.
+At the final on 6 February, against Egypt at Olembe Stadium, following a goalless draw after extra-time, Mendy saved a spot kick from Mohanad Lasheen and another hit the post during the penalty shootout to win the tournament for Senegal for the first time.
 For his performances throughout the competition, including keeping four clean sheets, he was named the tournament's best goalkeeper.

+Mendy represented Senegal at the 2022 FIFA World Cup as the nation reached the round of 16 for the first time since its debut in 2002.
+He started every match including Senegal's final defeat to England.

+In December 2023, Mendy was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.
+Mendy started every match as Senegal reached the round of 16.